arman-ali-dev/learnSpringBoot/Notes/notes.md

 ## Lombok:
 Lombok is a Java library that helps reduce boilerplate code by automatically generating common methods like getters, setters, and constructors.
 It uses annotations to simplify code writing.

+## @Bean:
+In Spring Boot, @Bean is an annotation used on a method to define a Spring-managed bean.
+The method’s return value is registered in the Spring container, allowing manual object creation and dependency injection.

+## Authentication:
+Authentication is the process of verifying a user's identity to ensure they are who they claim to be.
+It typically involves credentials like a username and password, biometrics, or authentication tokens.

+## Authorization:
+Authorization decides what a user can access after their identity is verified.
+It controls permissions for actions and resources.